-Founded in 1874, SUNY Maritime College is one of six state maritime academies in the United States focusing on engineering, marine environmental science, marine transportation, maritime studies, and business.
+Founded in 1874, SUNY Maritime College is one of six state maritime academies in the United States focusing on Engineering, Marine Environmental Science, Marine Transportation, Maritime Studies, and Business.

 Many of our classes teach the vital skills and knowledge you will need to enter these fields through a focus on the transportation industry, especially commercial shipping and logistics.

-On a narrow peninsula bordered by the Long Island Sound and the East River, our 55-acre campus in New York City is the perfect place to learn in our specialized academic courses and offerings.
+On a narrow peninsula bordered by the Long Island Sound and the East River, our 55-acre campus in New York City is the perfect place to learn through our specialized academic courses and offerings.
 From here you will have access to top internships and real-world experience, industry experts, leading faculty, and a dedicated alumni network.

 Approximately 70% of our students are working toward a joint bachelor’s degree and US Coast Guard license.
 A license qualifies you to sail aboard a commercial ship, similar to the way a driver’s license allows you to drive a car, and does not require military service.
 Part of earning a Coast Guard license means you will belong to the regiment of cadets, a disciplined lifestyle program.
-The regiment is open to students who are not interested in earning a license.
+The regiment is also open to students who are not interested in earning a license.

-Our other students follow a more traditional path, earning a bachelor’s degree and having the opportunity to study abroad, participate in internships, and all of the other campus life activities Maritime has to offer.
+License students spend their summers sailing around the Atlantic Ocean and Mediterranean Sea on the College’s 565-foot Training Ship, the Empire State VI.
+Our other students follow a more traditional path, earning a bachelor’s degree and having opportunities to study abroad, participate in internships, and enjoy all the other campus-life activities Maritime has to offer.